-Under OSHA and most other governing Health & Safety standards employers are responsible for providing a workplace free of recognizable hazards that may cause injury or death.
+Under OSHA and most other governing Health & Safety standards, employers are responsible for providing a workplace free of recognizable hazards that may cause injury or death.
 The onset of the COVID-19 outbreak has the potential to expose people to new hazards and risks that haven’t since been recognized.
 It is important to adapt our typical approach to Job Safety Analysis to address this new invisible threat to our health and safety.

-2. The next step you’d take in a typical JSA would be to break down the job into its component tasks so they can be analyzed.
 You should ask yourself, in this current environment are there tasks within that job that have a new potential for risk?
 Once the job has been broken down, look at rearranging those tasks to expose as few people as possible to those risks.
 You should look at reducing tasks that normally require many people, into tasks that only require one.

 For more on how to assess your preparedness for COVID-19 and future pandemics, check out our COVID-19 Crisis/Pandemic Preparedness Checklist for Business here.

 For more on how to manage your business during the COVID-19 (and other) pandemic(s), check out our COVID-19 Crisis/Pandemic Outbreak Management and Response Checklist here.